What do I do with items that are not a fit for Case Antiques auctions?

 Just because your items do not meet our criteria does not necessarily mean your items have no value in today’s market.
 This page will help you better understand what type of items we sell and our criteria as well as ways to sell your items that are not a fit for Case.

-Click Here for examples of categories of items that we sell in our auctions.
+Click Here for examples of categories and items we’re seeking for our auctions.

-Now that you have an idea of some of the types of items we auction, we don’t auction items that don’t meet our minimum price point which is currently about $400 per lot.
+Now that you have an idea of some of the types of items we auction, keep in mind we are seeking items with auction estimates of at least $400 per lot.
 Remember that a lot could consist of multiple, similar items.
-As an example, a single silver julep cup may not make a lot of high enough value, but if you had a collection of four silver julep cups you would have a qualifying lot.
+For example, a single silver goblet may not be worth $400 on its own, but a collection of six or more silver goblets would make a qualifying lot.

 What are some venues for selling my item(s)?

-There are a few estate sales companies still operating in middle and East TN.
-Go to EstateSales.net, choose “Hire a Company” and type in your city and state or your zip code to locate estate sale companies in your area.
+To find an estate sale company in your area, visit EstateSales.net, choose “Hire a Company” and type in your city and state or your zip code.

 eBay can be a good venue for items that are shippable.
 It can be used for larger items like furniture as well, but the audience is better for small, shippable items.
 Be sure to review eBay’s selling fees and account for shipping and handling costs since you will have to pack and ship your items when sold.